daemonburrito/notes/resume.md

 ====
 * Programming Language Theory and History
 * Amateur essayist: human rights, history, philosophy
-* Category and Type Theory (I'm a dabbler, but it's extremely enjoyable to me).
+* Category, Type Theory, and Logic: Curry-Howard-Lambek and Homotopy.
 * Electronic Engineering
     * Microcontrollers and circuit layout (in particular, Kicad).
 Garage-level fab.
     * 3D-Printing; early supporter of RepRap.
 Philosophical supporter of "Afghan Lathe" sort of projects and OSHW to encourage means of production moving to smaller and smaller social units; e.g., farmers using out-of-IP-protection designs for farm equipment, use of free (libre) IP Cores in FPGAs.
     * Early supporter of the IPython Notebook (now Jupyter) project as well, to encourage use of and sharing and reproduction of results with code in academic papers.
     * Loudspeaker design.
     * Astrophotography (and astronomy along with it)

 Philosophy and Advocacy
 ====
 * Open source (especially but not exclusively libre software, FLOSS).